 The pocket part of your pocket diapers are only made so big.
 Placing too many inserts inside the pocket may begin pushing the diaper up and off the body can prevent the leg elastics from sitting where they need to.

-Overstuffing can also compress the inserts inside the diaper, causing compression leaks (you can read all about the different types of leaks in this post).
+Overstuffing can also compress the inserts inside the diaper, causing compression leaks (you can read all about the different types of leaks in this post), but here’s a video explaining compression leaks:

 If you’re struggling to get the diaper inside the leg crease, this is a good sign you’re overstuffing and you might want to look at thiner, but still more absorbent inserts, like hemp, to solve any absorbency needs.
 See above for insert types and absorbency, and don’t forget to get the free PDF one-page cheat sheet with how much each type of insert absorbs, how much it holds, and how to layer it.